superfly/docs/blueprints/private-applications-flycast.html.md

 ```

 It took a moment for Ollama to get ready and download the image, then it downloaded it and answered your question.
 Once it’s been idle for a moment, the platform will turn Ollama back off.

+And there we go!
+We’ve covered what Flycast is, why you’d want to use it, and set up an instance of Ollama to show it off.

 ## Read more